csci430-os/assg02/README.md

 The other class that is given to you for this assignment is the `Process` class defined in the `Process.hpp` header file and the `Process.cpp` implementation file.
-The `Process` class should define most all of the information you will need to keep track of the current state and information about processes being managed by your simulation.
-For example, if you look in the `Process` header file you will see that a `Process` has member variables to keep track of the processes unique identifier (its pid), the state the process is currently in, the time when the process entered the system and was started, etc.  For the most part, you should only need to use the public functions given for the `Process` class to create and manage the processes you will need to implement your simulation.
+The `Process` class defines all of the information you will need to keep track of about processes being managed by the simulator.
+For example, if you look in the `Process` header file you will see that a `Process` has member variables to keep track of the processes unique identifier (its pid), the state the process is currently in, the time when the process entered the system and was started, etc.  You should only need to use the public functions given for the `Process` class to create and manage the processes in your simulation.

-As a starting point, just like in assignment 1, you should begin with the unit tests given to you in the `assg02-tests.cpp` file.
+As a starting point, just like in assignment 01, you should begin with the unit tests given to you in the `assg02-tests.cpp` file.
-The first test case in the unit tests actually test the `Process` class.
+The first test case (`task0`) in the unit tests actually test the `Process` class.
 These tests should all be passing for you.
 You can look at that code to get an idea of how you should be using the `Process` class in your simulation.

-Your work will begin with the second test case, that starts by testing the initial construction and setup of the `ProcessSimulator`, then tests the individual methods you will need to complete to get the simulation working.
+Your work will begin with the second test case (`task1`), that starts by testing the initial construction and setup of the `ProcessSimulator`, then tests the individual methods you will need to complete to get the simulation working.

-So for this assignment, you should start by getting all of the unit tests to pass, and I strongly suggest you work on implementing the functions and passing the tests in this order.
-You will need to perform the following tasks.

 ## Task 1: Implement `ProcessSimulator` Constructor and Accessor Methods

 ### Task 1.1 Implement Constructor and Getter Methods

-As usual for these assignments, start by defining the task1 test in the `assg02-tests.cpp` unit test file.
+As usual for these assignments, start by defining the `task1` test in the `assg02-tests.cpp` unit test file.
+For the first task of this assignment, the constructor and getter methods have already been declared for you and are all stub functions, you only need to finish them.
+You will need to declare and add functions starting with `task2`.

-You should start task 1 by getting the initial getter function tests to work in the test case for task 1 (second test case in the test file).
+You should start `task1` by getting the initial getter function tests to work in the first section for `task1`.
 We did not give you the implementation of the constructor for the `ProcessSimulator` class, so you will need to start with a constructor that initializes the system time slice quantum.
 Most all of the other member variables (except the stl containers) need to be initialized to default values in the constructor.
-The tests for task 1 show what the expected default starting values should be for many of the member variables.
+This includes the `cpu` member variable, which should be initialized to `IDLE` for the simulator.
+The tests for `task1` show what the expected default starting values should be for many of the member variables.

-You should be able to pass the first test for task 1, once you initialize things properly in the constructor, by implementing the `getTimeSliceQuantum()` member function.
+You should be able to pass the first test for `task1`, once you initialize things properly in the constructor, by implementing the `getTimeSliceQuantum()` member function.